fktn-k/fkYAML/docs/docs/index.md

 # fkYAML
 fkYAML is a C++ header-only library to deserialize, serialize and build YAML documents.
-It is also carefully desinged and tested to work with various compilers, C++ standards and platforms.
+It is also carefully designed and tested to work with various compilers, C++ standards and platforms.
 So, if you want portability & development speed-up, fkYAML is the way to go.
 You can add YAML support into your projects by just including the header file(s).
 This simple example (1) deserializes a YAML string into a document, (2) modifies the documentation, and finally (3) serializes the modified documentation to a YAML string.